galaxyproject/galaxy_mentor_network/content/network.md

 ---
-id: Networks
+id: Network
+title: Network
-title: Meet Our Participants
+subtitle: Meet Our Participants
 ---

 Hi!
 You will be meeting our participants very soon.
 Thanks :)